-- 2.2.1 The vehicle manufacturer must demonstrate the sensor system's ability to detect a range of pedestrian statures that result in head contacts with the bonnet.
-The statures should be selected from a 6 year old child, 5th percentile female, 50th percentile male or 95th percentile male.
-A combination of physical testing and numerical simulations will be required to demonstrate the suitability of the sensing system for the range of pedestrian sizes. - 2.2.2 The numerical simulations will be required to identify the 'hardest to detect' (HTD) pedestrian and support the choice of test tool.
-The simulations will concern the pedestrian statures that result in head contact with the bonnet, as studied and proven in Section 2.3. - 2.2.3 Physical testing will be used to further assess the capability of the sensing system(s).
-As a surrogate for a pedestrian that is larger/heavier than a 50th percentile male, the legform detailed in Section 9 for legform to bumper tests shall be used.
-This is to ensure that the system deploys when impacting larger or 'upper limit' pedestrians. - 2.2.3.1 Justification of test tool selection - 2.2.3.1.1 A minimum of two numerical simulations per appropriate stature (maximum 8 in total) will be required to identify the 'hardest to detect' pedestrian and support the choice of test tool.
-Pedestrian models should be selected from the different statures specified in Section 2.2.1. - 2.2.3.1.2 Acceptable models and codes are detailed in Technical Bulletin TB013. - 2.2.3.1.3 Where other numerical models are to be introduced, then the manufacturer must provide supporting evidence showing suitable biofidelity and kinematics of the chosen models.
+- 2.2.1 PDI2 is the default test tool to be used when demonstrating system triggering for the hardest to detect (HTD) pedestrian.
+Where PDI2 has been used, it will not be necessary for CAE data to be provided justifying the HTD as detailed in 2.2.2.
+However, head impact times and physical testing will still be required as in 2.2.3 along with the total response time (TRT) of the system.
+TRT = sensing time (ST) + deployment time (DT). - 2.2.2 Where the vehicle manufacturer believes that the PDI2 is not an appropriate test tool for replicating the HTD pedestrian, they must demonstrate with an alternative tool the sensor system's ability to detect a range of pedestrian statures that result in head contacts with the vehicle.
+The statures should be selected from a 6 year old child, 5th percentile female, 50th percentile male and 95th percentile male.
+A combination of physical testing and numerical simulations will be required to demonstrate the suitability of the sensing system for the range of pedestrian sizes. - 2.2.2.1 The numerical simulations will be required to identify the 'hardest to detect' (HTD) pedestrian and support the use of an alternative test tool.
+The simulations, which must also include the PDI2 responses, will concern the pedestrian statures that result in head contact with the bonnet, as studied and proven in Section 2.3.
+Head impact times for all statures must be provided regardless of where they contact the vehicle along with the total response time (TRT) of the system.
+TRT = sensing time (ST) + deployment time (DT). - 2.2.2.2 A minimum of two numerical simulations per appropriate stature (maximum 8 in total) will be required to identify the 'hardest to detect' pedestrian and support the choice of test tool.

+Pedestrian models should be selected from the different statures specified in Section 2.2.2.

-2.2.3.1.4 The pedestrian stance to be used in the model will be facing in a direction perpendicular to the vehicle centreline with the legs apart walking towards the vehicle centreline with the rearward leg being impacted by the bumper first.
+- 2.2.2.3 Acceptable models and codes are detailed in Technical Bulletin TB013. - 2.2.2.4 Where other numerical models are to be introduced, then the manufacturer must provide supporting evidence showing suitable biofidelity and kinematics of the chosen models. - 2.2.2.5 The pedestrian stance to be used in the model will be facing in a direction perpendicular to the vehicle centreline with the legs apart walking towards the vehicle centreline with the rearward leg being impacted by the bumper first.
 The heel to heel distances (P) to be used are:

-6YO P =

-$$190 \pm 10$$

-mm

-5^{th} P = 245 ± 10 mm

-50^{th} P = 310 ± 10 mm

-95^{th} P = 337 ± 10 mm
+$\begin{array}{l} 6YO\ P = 190 \pm 10\ mm \\ 5^{th}\ P = 245 \pm 10\ mm \\ 50^{th}\ P = 310 \pm 10\ mm \\ 95^{th}\ P = 337 \pm 10\ mm \end{array}$